Vickie Eng

-Vickie Eng (or Vicki Eng) is an American actress, licensed chiropractor and practitioner/proponent of self healing techniques, such as Taoist Chi Kung.
+Vickie Eng (or Vicki Eng) is an American actress, licensed chiropractor and practitioner/proponent of self healing techniques, such as Taoist qigong.
 She is best known for playing the role of "W" on the show Good Eats (and later became the chiropractor of the show's host Alton Brown), and for playing Judge Rita Mayson in Drop Dead Diva.
 She lives in Atlanta, Georgia.

 She has released two instructional self-healing videos: Oriental Secrets: Heavenly Circulation of Chi and Oriental Secrets: Chi Gong for Better Health.